 There are two challenges which underlie and complicate energy policy.
 First, it is rare to find any single policy that delivers on all of these requirements at the same time.
 Secondly, over time the relative importance of these four requirements can change.

-The reforms to the market outlined in the 2011 White Paper are intended to address these challenges.
-They aim to create more long-term confidence that investment in new power stations, especially low-carbon sources like nuclear power and renewables, will lead to acceptable levels of profit for investors prepared to commit the necessary huge sums for long periods of time.
+The reforms to the market made through the Energy Act address these challenges.
+The reforms deliver long-term confidence that investment in new capacity, especially low-carbon sources like nuclear power and renewables, will deliver a fair price for the consumer and a fair return for the investor.

 The main measures are: